shyguyrymakesai/Quant_Trading_Bot/README.md

 # Crypto Momentum Bot (MACD + ADX + Volatility Targeting)

+This repository implements a fully automated crypto momentum bot that combines MACD, ADX gating, and volatility targeting.
+It includes both research tooling (parameter sweeps, backtests, walk-forward validation) and an ops-ready paper trading daemon with Docker packaging.

+The project demonstrates the end-to-end workflow of modern quant research:
+- Alpha discovery and parameter sweeps
+- Risk sizing via Moreira–Muir volatility targeting
+- Walk-forward validation and research plots
+- Deployment to a production-style daemon with idempotency, state persistence, and ops safety

+---

 A 30-minute MACD+ADX momentum daemon with volatility targeting and idempotent execution.
 The scheduler fires on :00/:30 in `America/Indiana/Indianapolis`, pulls fresh OHLCV, validates parity against the research engine, sizes risk via